-- 1 C shortening (I use Nutiva shortening)
+- 1 cup shortening I use Nutiva shortening

-- 3 C Bob's Red Mill 1-to-1 gluten free all-purpose flour, plus more for rolling out the dough
+- 3 cups Bob's Red Mill 1-to-1 Gluten Free Baking Flour plus more for rolling out the dough

 To make the Cookies:

-- Preheat oven to 350 degrees and line baking sheets with silicon mats or parchment paper.
+- Preheat oven to 350 degrees and line baking sheets with silicone mats or parchment paper.

 - In the bowl of a stand mixer, cream together the shortening and sugar until light and creamy, about 1-2 minutes.
 Mix in the egg and the vanilla extract.